Internal

 Upon completion of the course, the student will demonstrate understanding on:

-1. how work has evolved from hunter-gatherer societies, to traditional societies,
+1. how work has evolved from hunter gatherer societies, to traditional societies,

 to industrial societies to post-industrial societies.